syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 ## WebAPI

 Using WebApiAdaptor, you can bind WebApi service’s data to ComboBox.
-The data from WebApi service must be returned as an object that has property “Items” with its value as data source and another property “Count” with its value as dataSource’s total records count.
+The data from WebApi service must be returned as an object that has the property “Items” with its value as data source and another property “Count” with its value as dataSource’s total records count.

 {% highlight html %}